 Before you repost any user-generated content on your social channels, make sure you obtain permission from the user.
 You can manually request permission or use a tool like TINT to automate the process.

 If you are promoting on multiple social media channels, you may need to invest in a social media scheduling tool to cross-post across different networks.

 9. Display Social

 A live social media wall to display social media posts can help engage your event attendees during the event.
 It can prompt them to participate in a conversation with other event attendees or with the speakers.
-It also helps promote your event hashtag and make it trend on Twitter.
+It also helps promote your event hashtag and make it a trend on Twitter.

 If you have sponsors for the event, you can strategically show sponsored content on the displays along with the other social media posts.
 More eyeballs are guaranteed since social media walls tend to be more engaging than static content.

 Here are some ideas on how to best make use of Social Media Displays at events.

 Live video has proven to be more engaging, and it is said to convert 30% of your viewers into event attendees for the following year.